Hanson-Nguyen/live-text-translator/README.md

 # live-text-translator
+We will be following a web page available stackabuse.com with information on pytesseract as a guidance and inspiration for our translation program.

-# Installation for our own development purposes (For Jerry and Eitan)
+# Installation for our own development and educational purposes (For Jerry and Eitan)

 Follow this install guide.
 How to install library and engine is shown below and not in the guide